Local government in Kraków: President of Kraków

 President of Kraków is elected every five years in an election by city voters through a secret ballot.
 The election of City Council and the local head of government, which takes place at the same time, is based on legislation introduced on 20 June 2002.
-The current President of Kraków, re-elected for his second, third, fourth and fifth term in 2018 is Prof. Jacek Majchrowski, lawyer, historian, professor of Jagiellonian University and doctor honoris causa of Bordeaux University.
+The current President of Kraków is Aleksander Miszalski, who was sworn in on May 7, 2024, for his first term after winning the second round of elections with over 133,000 votes.